 Duration and distance: approx 90 mins, approx 10 km

-Shufflers: Gavin Goldblatt will lead a slower, more relaxed run, leaving from the same place at the same time, for the same approximate duration.
-Please note that the normal CSAG pace, whilst slower than the runner group, is intended to get the heart rate up and the lungs pumping, and provide a good work-out for those who, for whatever reason, don’t run quite as quickly as they once used to.
+Shufflers: Geoff Nell will lead a slower, more relaxed run, leaving from the same place at the same time, for the same approximate duration.
+Please note that the normal CSAG pace, whilst slower than the runners group, is intended to get the heart rate up and the lungs pumping and provide a good work-out for those who, for whatever reason, don’t run quite as quickly as they once used to.
 Shufflers are advised to bring/wear the appropriate kit (see below, Equipment).

 PLEASE TAKE NOTE

 The latest emergency numbers being promoted by SANParks, TMNP, SAPS and all the others are

 • City emergency — 021 480 7700: calls patched through direct to Joint Ops Centre and then routed to relevant responders

 • Table Mountain National Park rangers — 0861 106 417: goes directly to Visitor Safety rangers; report anything suspicious or out of the ordinary, persons, objects, possible camp sites, bark stripping, etc etc